-Injuries can be physically painful and emotionally discouraging.
+Injuries can be physically painful and emotionally draining.
 Whether it is a sports injury or not, injuries can have a lasting impact.
 Generally, injuries fall into either the acute or chronic category, and this is the key factor of a physical therapy strategy.
 Read on to learn about the differences between an acute and chronic injury, and common examples and causes of each.

 What is an Acute Injury?